The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: for minimal submanifolds

 Now we consider the case that $m=2$ and equality holds.
 Assume that $M^n$ is a compact free boundary submanifold in $\mathbb{R}^{n+2}$ such that

 where we have used that $ {(n+2)|\mathbb{B}^{n+2}|}=2{ |\mathbb{B}^n||\mathbb{B}^2|}$ in the last equality.
-Such a submanifold $M$ is called \textit{the relative isoperimetric regions}, which is by the \riq \eqref{riq} a stationary point of functional \eqref{functional} below.
+Such a submanifold $M$ is called a \textit{relative isoperimetric region}, which is by the \riq \eqref{riq} a stationary point of functional \eqref{functional} below.
 It can be proved that Assumption \eqref{orthogonal 2} holds for $M$, namely the relative boundary $\S$ interests $S$ orthogonally.
 See Proposition \ref{variational character} in the Appendix.
 Hence we can follow the above argument to define a function $u$ and obtain the isoperimetric inequality.
 Since for $M$ we have equality, all inequalities in the above proof are equalities.
 In particular, we conclude that $\det(\text{Jac}\Phi) \cdot \chi_A=1$ a.e. in $M$ and $|U|=|M|$.
 From Lemma \ref{lem3.1}, we obtain that $\nabla^2 u(x)-\langle \Pi_x,y\rangle =g_x$ for a.e. in $\Omega$.
 Since $u\in C^2(M)$, we have $\nabla^2 u(x)-\langle \Pi_x,y\rangle =g_x$ for all $(x,y)\in\O$.
 Since $g_x$ and $y$ are independent, it follows that $\nabla^2 u(x)=g_x$ for all $x\in M$ and $\Pi\equiv 0$ on $M$, and $M$ is contained in an $n$-dimensional flat space $P=\mathbb{R}^n$.
 It is clear that we are now in the case of codimension $0$ and the argument given at the end of last section implies that $M$ is a flat half $n$-ball.
-Hence we complete the proof. \end{proof} As a direct Corollary, we have a boundary version of Michael-Simon and Allard inequality \cite{MS}, \cite{Allard} with an optimal positive constant, at least in the case of codimension $m\le 2$.
+Hence we complete the proof. \end{proof} As a direct consequence, we have a boundary version of Michael-Simon and Allard inequality \cite{MS}, \cite{Allard} with an optimal positive constant, at least in the case of codimension $m\le 2$.

-\begin{cor} Let $M^n\subset \R^{n+m}$ $(m\ge 1)$ be a partially free boundary submanifold with relative boundary $\Sigma$ and free boundary $\Gamma$ on a convex support hypersurface $S$.
+\begin{thm} Let $M^n\subset \R^{n+m}$ $(m\ge 1)$ be a partially free boundary submanifold with relative boundary $\Sigma$ and free boundary $\Gamma$ on a convex support hypersurface $S$.
 For any non-negative smooth function $f:M \to \R$ vanishing on the relative boundary $\Sigma$, we have